Joyland Amusement Park (Wichita, Kansas): 20th century

-The park was founded on June 12, 1949, primarily to give Harold's miniature locomotive a permanent home in Kansas.
-It was originally at 1515 East Central in Wichita (between New York and Mathewson streets) but soon moved to its final location at 2801 South Hillside.
-After Lester Ottaway’s death in the mid-1950s, his three sons, Herbert, Harold and Eddie, continued running it as a family operation.
+Joyland was founded on June 12, 1949 by Lester Ottaway to house a miniature 12 in gauge steam locomotive.
+It was originally located at 1515 East Central but soon moved to its final location at 2801 South Hillside.
+After Lester Ottaway’s death in the mid-1950s, his three sons, Herbert, Harold and Eddie continued running the park.

 The Ottaway brothers retired from the amusement park business in the early 1970s and sold the park to Stanley and Margaret Nelson.
 Stanley died on July 13, 2010, at the age of 87.
-He and Margaret led the park for over 30 years and a large percentage of its rides, including the Bill Tracy-designed prototype Whacky Shack dark ride, added in 1974, come from the Nelsons' time.
-Though there are a few Whacky Shacks still in use across the country, this classic two-story dark ride was the last known project of Tracy's, as he died in August 1974, just a few months after its completion.
+He and Margaret owned the park for over 30 years, and a large amount of its rides, including the Bill Tracy-designed Whacky Shack dark ride, were added under their management.
+This was Tracy's last project, as he died in August 1974, just a few months after its completion.
 The original miniature train retired with the Ottaways and was replaced with the first-ever C. P. Huntington miniature train built by Chance Rides.
-It carries serial number 1 from the factory.